-(33) Compressed air.
-From the sale and from the storage, use, or other consumption in the state of compressed air.

-(34) Flags.
-From the sale and from the storage, consumption, or other use in this state of United States, Rhode Island or POW-MIA flags.

-(35) Motor vehicle and adaptive equipment to certain veterans.
+- (33) Compressed air.
+From the sale and from the storage, use, or other consumption in the state of compressed air. - (34) Flags.
+From the sale and from the storage, consumption, or other use in this state of United States, Rhode Island or POW-MIA flags. - (35) Motor vehicle and adaptive equipment to certain veterans.
 From the sale of a motor vehicle and adaptive equipment to and for the use of a veteran with a service-connected loss of or the loss of use of a leg, foot, hand, or arm, or any veteran who is a double amputee, whether service connected or not.
 The motor vehicle must be purchased by and especially equipped for use by the qualifying veteran.
-Certificate of exemption or refunds of taxes paid is granted under rules or regulations that the tax administrator may prescribe.

-(36) Textbooks.
-From the sale and from the storage, use, or other consumption in this state of textbooks by an "educational institution", as defined in subdivision (18) of this section, and any educational institution within the purview of § 16-63-9(4), and used textbooks by any purveyor.
+Certificate of exemption or refunds of taxes paid is granted under rules or regulations that the tax administrator may prescribe. - (36) Textbooks.
+From the sale and from the storage, use, or other consumption in this state of textbooks by an "educational institution," as defined in subsection (18) of this section, and any educational institution within the purview of § 16-63-9(4), and used textbooks by any purveyor. - (37) Tangible personal property and supplies used in on-site hazardous waste recycling, reuse, or treatment.
+From the sale, storage, use, or other consumption in this state of tangible personal property or supplies used or consumed in the operation of equipment, the exclusive function of which is the recycling, reuse, or recovery of materials (other than precious metals, as defined in subdivision (24)(ii) of this section) from the treatment of "hazardous wastes," as defined